Justin Casquejo

-Justin Casquejo is an American free solo climber and stunt performer who has scaled several skyscrapers in Manhattan, New York City, as well as a water tower in his hometown, Weehawken, New Jersey.
-He has been arrested, charged, and convicted for some of his activities.
+Justin Casquejo (born October 24, 1997), also known online as LiveJN, is an American rooftopper, free solo climber and stunt performer of Filipino descent.
+He has scaled several skyscrapers in Manhattan, New York City, as well as a water tower in his hometown, Weehawken, New Jersey, and has been arrested, charged, and convicted for some of his activities.
 Others have been brought to light through his publication on social media, such as Instagram and YouTube.

 One World Trade Center

 In March 2014, Casquejo climbed to the top of the topped-out, but not yet completed, 1776 ft One World Trade Center.
 Casquejo, then 16 years old, entered the site through a hole in a fence.
 He was subsequently arrested on trespassing charges.
-He allegedly dressed like a construction worker, snuck in, and convinced an elevator operator to lift him to the tower's 88th floor, according to news sources.
+He allegedly dressed like a construction worker, sneaked in, and convinced an elevator operator to lift him to the tower's 88th floor, according to news sources.
 He then used stairways to get to the 104th floor, walked past a sleeping security guard, and climbed up a ladder to get to the antenna, where he took pictures for two hours.
 The elevator operator was reassigned, and the guard was fired.
 It was then revealed that officials had failed to install security cameras in the tower, which facilitated Casquejo's entry to the site.

 In July 2014, in a plea agreement, Casquejo admitted to breaking a city misdemeanor law against scaling tall buildings without permission.
 He was sentenced to 23 days of service (which he completed with an extra six days).
 He submitted, as was required, a 1,200-word essay explaining what he had learned from the episode.